 Important: An organisation may also act as a partner in up to one additional project under CETF.
-However, the total amount of funding received by a single organisation under CETF cannot exceed 250,000 CHF, excluding costs related to project impact evaluation and costs related to providing financial support to third parties (specific for Civic Education lighthouse project).
+However, the total amount of funding received by a single organisation under CETF cannot exceed 250,000 CHF, excluding costs related to project impact evaluation and costs related to providing financial support to third parties.
 This limit will be verified during the contracting phase.
 If an organisation exceeds this cap, the consortium will be required to reallocate the excess budget to other consortium members.
 If reallocation is not feasible (e.g. it concerns the lead organisation), the project will be rejected.